 LLB, MPhil, GradDipTax, GradDipTheol, MThSt, GradCertMin, PhD

 Our CEO has a passion for aid and development as a ministry of the church.
 His PhD focused on the way Christian theology can influence international development work and practice.
 Before joining Anglican Overseas Aid he was a senior executive at World Vision Australia serving in both strategic and operational roles.
 Dr Mitchell brings strong corporate experience as a solicitor for more than 25 years, including almost 15 years as a partner at PwC.
 He has served on several not-for-profit boards: BlueCare, World Relief, the PwC Foundation, Timor Children’s Foundation, and Global Health and Development Network.
 He is currently a director of Western Health, and is a member of the international advisory board of the Christian Journal for Global Health.
 He has also served as a member of the Federal Attorney-General’s International Pro Bono Advisory Group.
-Dr Mitchell holds post-graduate qualifications in public policy, theology, and taxation law, and is an ordained Anglican minister.
+Dr Mitchell holds post-graduate qualifications in public policy, theology, and taxation law, is an ordained Anglican minister and is the author of the book, Faith-Based Development: How Christian Organisations Can Make a Difference (New York, Orbis Books, 2017).

 Finance and Administration Manager